House cladding ideas: Ultimate guide to exterior finishes

 Many choose to paint their exterior as it’s the easiest and cheapest transformation.
 However, with a little time, effort, and money, your property’s façade can be completely updated with cladding.

-You could finish your property’s exterior with render for a contemporary look or use wood cladding for a more New England feel.
+A range of house cladding ideas are available.
+For example, you could finish your property’s exterior with render for a contemporary look or use wood cladding for a more New England feel.
 You could use brick slips and even a range of sheet metal such as zinc.

 Many cladding options are available and most are DIY friendly.
 It’s worth exploring some house cladding ideas as well as pricing, and installation.